Red Guards: Origins

-The first students to call themselves "Red Guards" in China were from the Tsinghua University High School, who were given the name to sign two big-character posters issued on 25 May – 2 June 1966.
+The first students to call themselves "Red Guards" in China were from the Tsinghua University High School.
+The students used the name to sign two big-character posters issued on 25 May – 2 June 1966.
 The students believed that the criticism of the play Hai Rui Dismissed from Office was a political issue and needed greater attention.
 The group of students – led by Zhang Chengzhi at Tsinghua Middle School and Nie Yuanzi at Peking University – originally wrote the posters as a constructive criticism of Tsinghua University and Peking University's administrations, who were accused of harbouring intellectual elitism and bourgeois tendencies.
 Most of the early Red Guards came from the Five Red Categories.

 The Red Guards were denounced as counter-revolutionaries and radicals by the school administration and by fellow students and were forced to secretly meet amongst the ruins of the Old Summer Palace.
 Nevertheless, Chairman Mao Zedong ordered that the manifesto of the Red Guards be broadcast on national radio and published in the People's Daily newspaper.
 This action gave the Red Guards political legitimacy, and student groups quickly began to appear across China.
 By the end of August 1966, almost every Chinese city and a majority of counties had Red Guard activity.
 Eighty-five percent of counties had local Red Guard activity by October 1966.
 According to sociologist Andrew G. Walder, "These figures represent a remarkable level of popular political mobilization.
 At no point in the previous history of the regime were ordinary citizens permitted, much less encouraged, to form independent political organizations."